Barcode testing checklist

 Note: ISO grades/print quality standards are not assessed/reported.

-Interim reports will be charged at the normal rate or deducted from the complimentary quota given to GS1 Australia members.
+Interim reports will be charged at the normal rate to GS1 Australia members.

 Interim reports are generally accepted by most major retails to initiate the buying process.